FazOuard/CS-girlies-make-learning-fun/readme.md

   **Red zones?** Invisible walls, no trespassing!
 - **Interaction:** Hit 'E' by different spots to trigger advice, jokes, or, uh, sisterly scolding.
 - **Camera:** Always follows your character, keeping the action centered—nostalgia pixel-style!
+Same concept for the rest of the frontend pages.
 <sup>Any questions?
 Try the 'E' key in the game or read the code for more surprises!</sup>